 What is Ptosis?

 Ptosis is a fairly common condition in which one or both of your upper eyelids droop so that the eyelid margin sags, crowding or even covering the pupil.
 The drooping can be to a small extent, or it can be substantial so that the eyelid actually inhibits your vision.
-It can even cause you to tilt your head back in order to see better.
-In fact, if the drooping eyelid significantly interferes with your vision, your medical insurance will probably accept the claim for your surgery.
+In fact, if the drooping eyelid significantly interferes with your vision, your medical insurance may cover the surgery.

-You may have been born with Ptosis and lived with the condition for a long time, or it may have developed more recently as a part of the aging process or because of an injury.
-Either way, Ptosis Repair surgery may be the answer for you.
+Some patients are born with ptosis and live with the condition for a long time, others have developed more recently as a part of the aging process or because of an injury.
+Either way, ptosis repair surgery could be the answer for you.

 Dr. Holds Discusses Ptosis

 If you believe you have ptosis, you may benefit from ptosis repair in St. Louis with Dr. John Holds.
 As one of America’s “Top Docs” Dr. Holds has written and published extensively on the topic of ptosis repair and is a noted authority on the topic.
 Here, Dr. Holds explains ptosis and ptosis repair.

 An ophthalmologist, such as Dr. Holds, can diagnose ptosis and often the cause of the problem.
 First, Dr. Holds will perform an eye examination including visual acuity tests, visual field testing, and a slit-lamp examination.
 In addition, Dr. Holds may choose a tension test for myasthenia gravis.
 After testing, if Dr. Holds finds that the drooping lid is a result of an underlying disease patients will be referred to another physician for further investigation.